Written byJessica Shee

 Modern manufacturing and computing technologies have made memory cards more resistant to physical damage and software errors.
 However, your SD card or micro SD card could still get corrupt or damaged.
 As a result, your digital devices, like a computer, digital camera, or play station, are unable to read the SD card correctly, and the partial or whole files saved on the SD card are lost.

 Do not yet despair.
 This article compiles all knowledge and workarounds for SD card repair.
-You stand a good possibility of successfully fixing a corrupted SD card and recovering your data from SD card.
+You stand a good possibility of successfully fixing a corrupted SD card with SD card fixers and recovering your data from SD card.

 Table of Contents: